mrchrisadams/sonniesedge-website/_posts/2016-12-07-progressive-enhancement.md

 "PE is a moral argument and therefore impossible to engage with on a practical level".
 You know what that sounds like?
 That you haven't got any argument except "I don't want to do PE".
 It's the same argument that dipshits use to justify not doing accessibility work: "Oh, every time you say you don't want to do it, they just get angry and you can't argue".
 Of course I get angry.
 I've had enough of this teenage boy selfishness masquerading as adult argument.

 I know that progressive enhancement is harder than just jumping straight in and coding your app in whatever your favourite framework is.
 But guess what?
-Being a responsbile adult is hard.
+Being a responsible adult is hard.
 Caring for others is hard.
 This fucking world is hard.
 It's up to each of us to make it *easier* for each other.

-If I ever catch one of your anti-PE, anti-a11y people not doing PE work, but they spending a morning just getting the latest framework going in your app, I will personally punch you until your kidneys turn into unicorns.
+If I ever catch one of your anti-PE, anti-a11y people not doing PE work, but then spending a morning implementing the latest framework in your app, I will personally punch you until your kidneys turn into unicorns.

 > But I am an expert at spotting fuzzy rhetoric and teasing out what’s really being said.